Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 for all $0 \leq s \leq t \leq T$, almost surely, and

-for all $0 \leq s \leq t \leq T$, almost surely. \end{lemma} \begin{proof} By definition $V_n \geq -v$ almost surely.
+for all $0 \leq s \leq t \leq T$, almost surely.
+The construction will yield independence between $Z_n'$ and $S_n.$ \end{lemma} \begin{proof} By definition $V_n \geq -v$ almost surely.
 Recall that $Z_n$ is a point process with stochastic intensity $|2^nV_n|$ and jump size $\sign(V_n)2^{-n}$, so by Lemma \ref{ch3:SPPstochDom} we assume the probability space included a process $Z_n'$ with downward stochastic jump intensity $|v2^{n}|$ and step size $2^{-n}$ such that

 for all $0 \leq s \leq t \leq T,$ almost surely.
-This is because the negative transitions of $Z$ will have a rate less than $|v|2^n$, which is the negative transition rate of $Z_n'$.
+This inequality holds because the negative transitions of $Z$ will have a rate less than $|v|2^n$, which is the transition rate for negative jumps of $Z_n'$.
 (And by definition $Z_n'$ makes negative jumps only.)
+The jump times of $Z_n'$ are independent of $S_n$ hence the processes are independent.
 This demonstrates \eqref{ch3:LemmaZ'Ineq}.
 It follows that

 almost surely.
-Notice both $U_n + M_n^U, U_n' + M_n^{U'}$ are equivalent to reflected continuous time walks which may transition from zero to zero.
-For instance, a transition of $U_n$ from its running minimum corresponds to a transition from zero for the walk $U_n + M_n$.
-Both nonnegative walks $U_n + M_n, U_n' + M_n'$ transition as a continuous time (nonnegative) random walk but with an additional ``drift'' process of $Z_n, Z_n'$ respectively.
+Notice both processes $U_n + M_n, U_n' + M_n'$ transition as a continuous time (nonnegative) random walk but with an additional ``drift'' process of $Z_n, Z_n'$ respectively.
+For instance, a transition of $U_n$ beginning from its running minimum corresponds to a transition from zero for the walk $U_n + M_n$.
 By \eqref{ch3:LemmaZ'Ineq}, the process $U_n+M_n^U$ dominates that of $U_n' + M_n^{U'}$.
 That is,

 Hence, $U_n' + M_n'$ is zero whenever $U_n + M_n$ is zero.
 Consequently, $\{ s < z < t : U_n'(z) = - M_n'(z)\} \subset \{z : s < z < t, U_n(z) = - M_n(z)\}$ for every $(s, t) \subset [0, T],$ almost surely.
 Therefore,